makandrr/makandrr/README.md

 Project flags:
 X---- Layout functionality
-L - Layout without any functionality
+1 - Layout without any functionality
+2 - Layout layout with inconspicuous functionality
+3 - Layout with light functionality
-F - Layout with functionality
+4 - Layout with heavy functionality

 -X---- multipage
+0 - one page site
+1 - multi-page site with only one page realization
+2 - multi-page site with realization of not all pages of the site
-Y - yes
+3 - experimental
-N - no
+4 - mulitpage

 --X-- animation
-W - without animation at all
+1 - without animation at all
-L - light animation
+2 - light animation
-M - medium animation
+3 - medium animation
-H - heavy animation
+4 - heavy animation

 ---X- Type
-L - Landing Page
+0 - Landing Page
-G - Game
+1 - Game
-P - Portfolio
+2 - Portfolio
-S - Stores, Catalogs
+3 - Stores, Catalogs etc
-E - Experimaental
+4 - Other

 ----X Technology
-H - Only HTML...
+1 - Only HTML...
-C - HTML, CSS
+2 - HTML, CSS
-J - HTML, maybe CSS, JavaScript
+3 - HTML, maybe CSS, JavaScript
-F - HTML, maybe CSS, JavaScript frameworks
+4 - HTML, maybe CSS, JavaScript frameworks